 It’s that time again.
-The time we talk about the assumptions people makes when you have a certain sort of body.
+The time we talk about the assumptions people make when you have a particular sort of body.
 Now me, my body is fat and a wee bit muscley as well.
-I’m almost 6ft tall.
-You guys know that.
-Moving on.
+I’m almost 6ft tall, and you guys know that I am moving on.
 Scene set as they say.

 One morning I was heading to the gym.
 Alone for once.
 It was the weekend.
-My plan was to put in at least half an hour on the treadmill and see how I felt.
+I planned to put in at least half an hour on the treadmill and see how I felt.
 So I started warming up then started my running intervals working up to my peak speed for 2-minute bursts.
 Puffed but making it.
-Go me, you know.
+GO ME, you know.

 Into the virtually empty gym comes one of the trainers.
-Not one of the trainers I’ve had that much to do with.
-Mostly I’ve seen her around while we work out.
-But heck, that’s beside the point.
-I kicked into another running interval and she walks past and stops as if to say something.
-I smile, through deep breaths.
+Not one of the trainers I’ve had that much to do with but I’d seen her around.
+You know, the friendly nod as we come and go.
+So, I kicked into another running interval, and she walks past and stops as if to say something.
+I smile through deep breaths.
+Niceties continued, you know?

-She says in a tone that should have been in the dictionary under patronising.
-And gives me two thumbs up.
-I don’t say anything.
-I’m too busy breathing.
-But my brain goes to town.
+In a tone that should be in the dictionary under patronising and gives me two thumbs up.
+I don’t say anything, I’m too busy breathing, but my brain goes to town.
 I look for more meaning and less in what she said.
 I ponder (quickly) if she was just nervously making conversation.

-After all my lanky, skinny cousin can squat weights like no one’s business.
-My sister does sit ups like there’s no tomorrow.
-And my rather large, sometimes chubby (sorry kid, it’s true) brother runs up to 10km a couple of times a week.
+After all my lanky, skinny cousin can squat weights like no one’s business, my sister does sit-ups like there’s no tomorrow.
+And my rather large, sometimes chubby brother runs up to 10km a couple of times a week.
 Different bodies, different abilities and none of them would fit the ‘ideal’ fit person body type.